Sam Moran: The Wiggles

 In January 2012, and amidst a great deal of controversy, the Wiggles announced that Greg Page had regained his health and was returning to his role as the Yellow Wiggle.
-As part of his severance package, he was given unconditional use of Hot Potato Studios, plus royalties for any of his songs.
+As part of his severance package, Moran was given unconditional use of Hot Potato Studios, plus royalties for any of his songs.

 Solo projects

 Moran released his first solo album, Colour of Love, through Sony Music Australia in 2010.
 The album consists of covers of well known love songs, including a duet of the Beach Boys' "God Only Knows" with Australian jazz vocalist Emma Pask.